AdamElmaghraby/JerryBot/README.md

-Here’s an updated professional GitHub description for JerryBot, incorporating details about the code and configuration:

----

 # JerryBot

 JerryBot is a sophisticated Discord bot that utilizes OpenAI's GPT-3.5-turbo through the `go-openai` library, designed to enhance interactions within Discord servers.
 With its advanced conversational abilities and flexible message routing, JerryBot offers an engaging and customizable chat experience.